Synkevych/realtime_user_tracking/README.md

 * Service should log errors
 * Tests are welcome

 Deployed to Heroku and available [online](https://count-online-users.herokuapp.com/).
-Unfortunately, the Action Cable does not work on heroku yet, so you cannot see the new user in real time, only after update the page.
+Unfortunately, the Action Cable does not work on heroku yet, so you cannot see the new user in real time, only after force update the page.

 ## Getting started